duizabojul/log-manager/README.md

 ### Testing

-- `npm run logs-generator:start` for launching basic process on consolidator to flood ingestors with fake logs.
+`npm run logs-generator:start` to flood ingestors with fake logs.

-- `npm run logs-generator:stop` for stopping logs generator
+`npm run logs-generator:stop` to stop fake logs generator.

-- `npm run consolidator:start` for launching consolidator microservice : each ingestor will be requested every `ÌNTERVAL_IN_SECOND * NB_INGESTORS` seconds and will send back logs added since the last request.
+`npm run consolidator:start` to launch consolidator microservice : each ingestor will be requested every `NB_INGESTORS` seconds and will respond with logs added since the last request.

-- `npm run consolidator:stop` for stopping consolidator
+`npm run consolidator:stop` to stop consolidator microservice.

 ### Good to know